Samuel-Lubliner/local-library-django-tutorial/notes/9-Forms.md

 - HTML forms only support GET and POST methods
 - Django expects the POST method for form submissions
 - Handle the intended action (update or delete) in view logic

+## Permissions

+- Define permissions on the model "class Meta" section
+- Specify permissions in a tuple